iolo System Mechanic review

 For review we took the Pro version, downloaded from the official website, so this could be perceived as iolo System Mechanic Pro review.
 This is the most complete and effective package.
 It repairs issues, boosts PC speed, as well as cleans, protects and secures to speak generally.
 Additionally, it blocks malware and bloatware, it could recover lost data.

 We should mention right away that System Mechanic might not be good friends with antivirus or antimalware program.
-In our case, System Mechanic Professional edition refused to proceed with installation until we had turned off Avast antivirus.
+But this problem appears only if you use built-in antivirus and firewall.
 Then, the process is typical: enter email address and get an activation key... no additional software, no other difficulties.

 When you run the optimizer for the first time, you are prompted to analyze the system.
-On the left, there is a menu with the following entries: Dashboard, Issues, Toolbox, ActiveCare, LiveBoost, Internet Security, Reports.
+On the left, there is a menu with the following entries: Dashboard, Toolbox, ActiveCare, LiveBoost, Security.
 Dashboard tab contains Overview and Issues sections, and Overview is where you choose system analysis type - deep or quick.
 Service Status indicates trial time left in a free version, or available upgrades to install in Pro.

 Issues tab is pretty self-explanatory.
 Toolbox contains 6 more sub-tabs: All-in-one (multiple functions arranged via wizards), Clean, Speed up, Protect, Recover, Manage.
 Each of them contains a set of proper tools for corresponding purpose.
 Active Care serves to configure automatic optimization, repair and maintenance of PC.
 RAMJet maximizes available memory, modes in PowerSence help to boost performance depending on what apps are running, and so on.